DPlabst/NN-MI/README.md

-## NN-MI: Neural Network Mutual Information Rate Computation for Channels with Memory
+## NN-MI: Neural Network Achievable Information Rate Computation for Channels with Memory

 This repository provides the corresponding program code for the submission "Neural Network Equalizers and Successive Interference Cancellation for Bandlimited Channels with a Nonlinearity" to the *IEEE Transactions on Communications*.
-A copy of the submission is stored in the repository with filename *[arXiv soon]*. <!--(A pre-print is available [here](https://arxiv.org/abs/2004.12148)).-->
+A pre-print is available [on arXiv soon](https://arxiv.org).

-The provided functions allow computing mutual information rates for channels with memory.
+The provided functions compute achievable information rates via successive interference cancellation (SIC).

 *[documentation under construction]*